 Steady plodding brings prosperity; hasty speculation brings poverty.
 (Proverbs 21:5)

-It may not seem all that exciting, but if you have any hope of accomplishing what you hope to accomplish, and becoming the person you hope to become, today just might be mainly about plodding along.
+It may not seem all that exciting, but if you have any hope of accomplishing what you hope to accomplish, or any hope of becoming the person you hope to become, today just might be mainly about plodding along.